Ebonsignori/Operating-Systems-Fall-2018/lecture_8 (9-13)/README.md

 1. **New** State: Time program moves from harddisk into RAM (admitted into RAM)
 2. **Ready** State: Process is ready to be executed/get attention by/of CPU.
 3. **Running** State: When a process is running 3 cases happen
-    - During time slice the process is running it is finished.
-Then it goes to *terminated state*.
+ - If the process running in a time slice is finished, then it goes to state **4.** the **terminated state**.
-    - If time slice is finished without process running being finished, goes back to ready queue
+ - If the time slice is finished without the process that is running being finished, the process returns to the ready queue OR
-    - Or goes to waiting state, waiting for some I/O operation to be complete, or if a process needs to be activated in X time, or another reason the program must wait.
-After what the program is waiting for is provided, is moved to ready queue.
+ - It goes to **5.** **waiting state**.
+In this state, the process waits for some I/O operation to be complete, if a process needs to be activated in X time, or for any another reason the program must wait.
+After what the program is waiting for is provided, it is moved to the **ready queue**.
-        - If program waits long enough without being given what it needs, goes to *deadlock state*
+ - If a program waits long enough without being given what it needs, it goes to **6.** the **deadlock state**
-4. **Terminated** State
-5. **Deadlock** State

-Many processes are admitted to the RAM and go to the ready queue, thus we have many processes in state of ready, giving us a **ready queue*
+Many processes are admitted to the RAM and go to the ready queue, thus we have many processes in the ready state, giving us a **ready queue**.
+Every program in ready state makes a ready queue.

 ### Process Control Block
 Every process has a process control block (PCP).